unsigned-long-int/nextplore/readme.md

 # Nextplore - LLM-powered SQL ORM Context Creator

 > Nextplore is a multi-tenant SaaS platform built on a microservice architecture, enabling natural language querying across enterprise databases without requiring SQL knowledge.
-It leverages LLMs combined with a retrieval-augmented generation (RAG) pipeline - including vector-embedded schema metadata, multi-query expansion, and semantic routing - to translate user intent into precise, context-aware database queries.
+It leverages LLMs combined with a retrieval-augmented generation (RAG) pipeline - including vector-embedded schema metadata, multi-query expansion, and semantic routing - to translate user intent into context-aware database queries.
 Nextplore supports PostgreSQL, MySQL, SQL Server, and Snowflake, with native cloud IAM authentication across AWS, GCP, and Azure - including IAM roles, service account credentials, Azure AD (Entra ID), and certificate-based auth.
 Data stores can be registered from any cloud environment, enabling cross-cloud querying from a single interface.
 On the model layer, Nextplore integrates with 2,600+ language models across 140+ providers through a unified OpenAI-compatible abstraction - including OpenAI GPT-4o, Anthropic Claude, Google Gemini, Meta LLaMA, DeepSeek, Qwen, Mistral, and more.
-Teams can bring their own API keys, connect self-hosted models via Ollama or vLLM, or register any OpenAI-compatible endpoint.
+Users can bring their own API keys, connect self-hosted models via Ollama or vLLM, or register any OpenAI-compatible endpoint.
 All credentials are protected with envelope encryption (AES-256-GCM + RSA-OAEP) via Azure Key Vault.

 <p align="center">